 Let’s face it.
 Humans are visual.
-Things that looks good, attracts people.
-Your brand identity design needs to have a unique and compelling appeal, while at the same time, it needs to depict or arouse feeling of the values that it is offering.
-This can be done using taglines, logo and other ways like cue, smell or even artefact.
+Things that look good, attract people.
+Your brand identity design needs to have a unique and compelling appeal, while at the same time, it needs to depict or arouse feelings of the values that it is offering.
+This can be done using taglines, logos, and other ways like cue, smell, or even artifact.

 4. Marketing your product

-How you do your brand campaigning has a significant effect in creating your brand identity.
-Marketing in a way that seems genuine, elegant, useful and enriching to its buyer will go a long way in attracting him and eventually developing trust in your brand.
+How you do your brand campaigning has a significant effect on creating your brand identity.
+Marketing in a way that seems genuine, elegant, useful, and enriching to its buyer will go a long way in attracting him and eventually developing trust in your brand.

 5. Handling customer responses in times of problems through social media monitoring

-Even if your product is genuine, affordable to your buyer, it is highly unlikely of not developing trust and other positive feelings, if you are unable to handle the problems faced by them effectively in times of need.
-Being sincere and acknowledging your customers’ problems is a sure fire way of keeping them attached to your brand for a longer period of time, thereby increasing the odds of them referring your brand products to their family and friends.
+Even if your product is genuine, affordable to your buyer, it is highly unlikely not to develop trust and other positive feelings, if you are unable to handle the problems faced by them effectively in times of need.
+Being sincere and acknowledging your customers’ problems is a sure-fire way of keeping them attached to your brand for a longer period of time, thereby increasing the odds of them referring your brand products to their family and friends.

 For this reason, social media monitoring can play a vital role.
-Social media monitoring in simple terms is way of investigating all brand associated mentions (which includes its brand identity, customer queries and satisfaction, brand competitor analysis etc.) to rectify and/or improve the already existing strategies, so as to become more effective in creating a stronger brand identity in the market place, thereby setting itself apart from competitors and gaining edge.
-It also helps in detecting disputes that might arise from other competitors over things like copyrights, proprietary rights and other things, such as misleading marketing of your brand by your competition.
+Social media monitoring in simple terms is a way of investigating all brand associated mentions (which includes its brand identity, customer queries, satisfaction, brand competitor analysis, etc.) to rectify and/or improve the already existing strategies, so as to become more effective in creating a stronger brand identity in the market place, thereby setting itself apart from competitors and gaining the edge.
+It also helps in detecting disputes that might arise from other competitors over things like copyrights, proprietary rights, and other things, such as misleading marketing of your brand by your competition.

 Social media monitoring tools, such as Mentionlytics helps in maintaining and improving the brand identity, for direct and indirect strategies to compete with the brand.
 Mentionlytics provides its clients, a free trial to gauge their services.
 It comes with Trello integration, which can notify about any new mentions of the brand around the world, via an e-mail.
 It places strong values for its clients in the form of effective communication and delivering impressive results.

 Other indicative tools can also be exploited for this purpose.
-More specifically, Social Mention is a web tool that enables client to trace their respective brands being mentioned on blogs and microblogs.
-Having an interface, which is easy on the eyes and allows to use free of cost are few among many reasons for its popularity among the social enthusiasts.
+More specifically, Social Mention is a web tool that enables clients to trace their respective brands being mentioned on blogs and microblogs.
+Having an interface, which is easy on the eyes and allows to use free of cost is a few among many reasons for its popularity among social enthusiasts.

 In addition, BackTweets is another tool that allows users to locate the tweets from Twitter about the brands linking back to the site, while at the same time unshortening and cataloging the url sent with Twitter.

-Finally, Google Alerts can be used to allow users to find new results and changes, according to the topics or keywords which is interested in.
-Advantages of this tool includes, getting notified by e-mail, whenever Google detects anything on the web similar to users’ interest.
+Finally, Google Alerts can be used to allow users to find news results and changes, according to the topics or keywords which is interested in.
+Advantages of this tool include getting notified by e-mail, whenever Google detects anything on the web similar to users’ interest.